-Plan Year 2019-2020 Goals - Plan to Improve Minority Hiring and Workplace Inclusion
+Plan Year 2020-2021 Goals - Plan to Improve Diversity Hiring and Workplace Inclusion

-During the 2019-2020 Plan Year the Rhode Island Department of Labor and Training will:
+During the 2020-2021 Plan Year the Rhode Island Department of Labor and Training will:

-1. GOAL: Hire more candidates from underrepresented categories

-Assuming vacancies occur, the Department will aspire to hire employees in the underrepresented categories delineated on page 47 of this report.
-Currently, minorities, veterans and individuals with disabilities are underrepresented in the Officials, Managers/ Administrators, Professionals and Administrative Support categories.
-Veterans and individuals with disabilities are underrepresented in all categories.

-2. GOAL: Bolster minority recruiting activity
+- GOAL: Review systemic practices to ensure non-discrimination The Department's Chief of Equity and Equal Opportunity will lead an agency wide review of hiring and promotional processes and address any systemic practices that inhibit the Department's ability to achieve the goals of diversity and inclusion. - 2.
+GOAL: Hire more candidates from underrepresented categories When vacancies occur, the Department will aspire to hire employees in the underrepresented categories delineated above.
+Currently, minorities and individuals with disabilities are underrepresented in the Officials, Managers/ Administrators, Professionals, Technicians, Para-Professionals, and Administrative Support categories. - 3.
+GOAL: Bolster minority recruiting activity The Department will continue to post vacancy notices throu

-The Department will continue to post vacancy notices through ApplyRI, the online state jobs application system.
-Additionally, we have found it beneficial to advertise in national publications for those positions with unique requirements.
+The Department will continue to post vacancy notices through ApplyRI, the online State jobs application system.
+Additionally, when the opportunity presents itself, we will advertise through local minority publications and media, as well as through national publications for those positions with unique requirements.

-3. GOAL: Increased emphasis on promulgating this plan to current employees and new hires.

-Assistant Directors and supervisors will promote policies and procedures in this plan to all current and newly appointed staff.

-4. GOAL: Encourage the Department of Labor and Training's employees to participate in state sponsored programs to increase job efficiency through training.
+- 4. GOAL: Increase emphasis on promulgating this plan to current employees and new hires.
+All members of the senior leadership team, including assistant directors, chiefs, administrators, and supervisors will promote policies and procedures in this plan to all current and newly appointed staff. - 5.
+GOAL: Encourage employees to participate in state sponsored programs to increase job efficiency through training.

-DLT employees will be encouraged to participate in training through the new Learning Management System, ePath.
-We will continue to present in-house training sessions for staff members on diversity, discrimination, harassment and ethics in the workplace.
+Department of Labor and Training employees will be encouraged to participate in training through the new Learning Management System, ePath.
+We will continue to present in-house training sessions for staff members on diversity, implicit bias, discrimination, harassment and ethics in the workplace.

-H. APPENDIX
+APPENDIX

-- 1. Description of Job Categories - 2.
-Racial/Ethnic Identification - 3.
-Laws Governing Equal Opportunity - 4.
-Guidelines for Preventing Sexual Harassment - 5.
-Guidelines for Ensuring Unbiased Work Environments - 6.
-Employee Self-Identification of Disability and Request for Reasonable Accommodation - 7.
-State Equal Opportunity Office Discrimination Complaint Procedure - 8.
-State Equal Opportunity Office Complaint Information Form - 9.
-Exit Interview - 10.
-Affirmative Action File Card - 11.
-Equal Opportunity Advisory Committee Guidelines - 12.
-Diversity Advisory Committee Guidelines - 13.
-List of Enforcement Agencies
+- 1. Description of Job Categories

+- 2. Racial/Ethnic Identification

+- 3. Laws Governing Equal Opportunity

+- 4. Guidelines for Preventing Sexual Harassment

+- 5. Guidelines for Ensuring Unbiased Work Environments

+- 6. Employee Self-Identification of Disability and Request for Reasonable Accommodation

+- 7. Discrimination Complaint Procedure

+- 8. Discrimination Complaint Information Form [Sample provided herein for illustrative purposes only.
+Do not copy.
+Fillable .pdf available at: www.hr.ri.gov]

+- 9. Retaliation or Coercion Statement

+- 10. Exit Interview

+- 11. Affirmative Action File Card

+- 12. Equal Opportunity Advisory Committee Guidelines

+- 13. Diversity Advisory Committee Guidelines

+- 14. List of Enforcement Agencies